 New connections can form and the internal structure of the existing synapses can change.
 New neurons, also called nerve cells, are constantly being born, particularly in the learning and memory centers.
-In fact, approximately 700 new neurons are daily being formed in each half of the brain.
+Approximately 700 new neurons are daily being formed in each half of the brain.
 Neurons die each day too, keeping the overall number more or less balanced, with a slow loss of cells as we age.
-A person who becomes an expert in a specific domain, will have growth in the areas of the brain that are involved with his/her particular skill.
+A person who becomes an expert in a specific domain will have growth in the areas of the brain that are involved with their particular skill.

 Animal research paves the way

 Whereas the results of this experiment showed that a stimulating environment has a significant effect on the development of the animal brain, the question remained as to whether the same would be true for humans.
-In a landmark study in 1998 it was found that the human brain has the ability to develop new brain cells and many studies followed, proving that the brain can change, be transformed, or to put is more scholarly, the brain actually has plasticity.
+In a landmark study in 1998, it was found that the human brain has the ability to develop new brain cells and many studies followed, proving that the brain can change, be transformed, or to put it more scholarly, the brain has plasticity.

 Plasticity of the human brain proven